coderade/coderade.io-blog/content/post/android/inspecting-apk-files-after-packaging.md

 for your custom application but for all of the libraries that your application depends on.

-And this includes a lot of code from the core Java RunTime.
+And this includes a lot of code from the core Java Runtime.
 To find your own files for the project, you can go to your package.

 For this example, mine starts with `com.coderade.android` and I'll drill down until I see